ampproject/amp.dev/content/docs/fundamentals/add_advanced/adding_carousels.md

 To learn more, see the [amp-carousel](/docs/reference/components/amp-carousel.html) component reference documentation.

-{% call callout('Note', type='note') %}
-In our last example you may have noticed the `amp-ad` component included a child `div` element with the `placeholder` attribute.
+Note: In our last example you may have noticed the `amp-ad` component included a child `div` element with the `placeholder` attribute.
 Earlier in the tutorial, we encountered a similar scenario with `amp-ad` using a `fallback`.
 What’s the difference between placeholder and fallback? `Fallback` elements appear when the parent element fails to load, i.e. if there was no ad available. `placeholder` elements appear in place of the parent element, while it is loading.
 In a sense, these elements bookend the loading process of the parent element.
 You can learn more in [Placeholders & fallbacks](/docs/guides/responsive/placeholders.html) guide.
-{% endcall %}

 <div class="prev-next-buttons">
   <a class="button prev-button" href="/docs/fundamentals/add_advanced/adding_components.html"><span class="arrow-prev">Prev</span></a>